USC Aiken's annual STEM event goes virtual with weeklong activities

-The 35th annual Science Education Enrichment Day (S.E.E.D.) at USC Aiken is going virtual this year.
+The 35th annual Science Education Enrichment Day at USC Aiken is going virtual this year.

-Presented through USC Aiken's Ruth Patrick Science Education Center, the weeklong program of events begins Oct.
-12 and runs through Oct.
-16.
+Presented through USC Aiken's Ruth Patrick Science Education Center, the weeklong program of events will be held Oct.
+12-16.

-The program will be presented virtually, providing STEM-related virtual events, activities, and content at the S.E.E.D.
+The program will be presented virtually, providing STEM-related events, activities and content at the S.E.E.D.
 Virtual STEM Expo.

 Registration is required to participate in S.E.E.D. virtual events, and all events are free.